 Step 2.
 Select Apple Music Tracks

 Step 4.
-Convert Apple Music to DRM-free One
+Convert Apple Music to DRM-free MP3

-Click the "Convert" button to start Apple Music to MP3 Conversion.
-Then, you can sync the converted Apple Music to iPod Classic easily.
+Click the "Convert" button to start the Apple Music to MP3 Conversion.
+When it's done, you can click on "Explore Output File" to locate the downloaded songs.
+After that, you can follow Part 3 to sync Apple Music to iPod classic with iTunes.

 If you still feel confused of how to convert Apple Music songs, view the YouTube Tutorial below.

 After you have successfully converted Apple Music to MP3 with TuneFab, you can go to the output folder to check the converted songs.
 If everything is fine, then you can save the songs in a new folder and rename it as "DRM-free Apple Music Playlist" or other names as you like.

 Note: If you are using iPhone, iPad or iPod touch and want to sync Apple Music to them, you can try using TuneFab WeTrans.
 It is a great iTunes alternative when it comes to tranfserring DRM-free Apple Muisc, video, audiobook and more between PC and iOS device.
 It's much more convient than iTunes and it won't erase the important data on your device.
 If you want to know more about how to transfer DRM-free Apple Music from PC to iPod without iTunes, you can read this guide: How to Transfer Music from Computer to iPod.
 Or you can directly download the software from the download button below.

 Download TuneFab WeTrans to Transfer Music from PC to iPhone/iPad/iPod in One Click

 Step 2.
 Add DRM-free Apple Music to iTunes Library